-So you get dressed and leave the comforts of your home to shop...at an actual store...with other people...including salespeople (we are people...right?) to acquire this strange thing that Amazon doesn't offer.
-Maybe it's furniture or a new computer that you want to touch and click before you oder or maybe it's a car you're after.
+So you get dressed and leave the comforts of your home to shop...at an actual store...with other people...including salespeople (we are people...right?) to acquire this emergency DOOMAFLITCHY.

-Being the kind, caring, honest person your parents raised you to be you respond like we all do, "Oh, I'm just looking."
+Being the kind, caring, honest person your parents raised you to be you respond as we all do,

 This is unfortunate because according to a 2014 study by Deloitte, the knowledge of a store's salesperson was the #1 feature that can influence a sale.